Glasgow

 Union and Forth & Clyde Canal

-The Union and Forth & Clyde Canals, is a traffic-free cycle path from Glasgow to Edinburgh.
+The Union and Forth & Clyde Canals is a traffic-free cycle path from Glasgow to Edinburgh.
 For those who love nature, the towpath provides an opportunity for wildlife viewing as well!
-Otters are often seen along with kingfishers ,swans and herons making this route perfect if you love observing these animals in their natural habitat.
+Otters are often seen along with kingfishers, swans, and herons making this route perfect if you love observing these animals in their natural habitat.
 The route follows the National Cycle Route 754 and takes you past many sights including the Falkirk Wheel which is a rotating boat lift and worth seeing in operation!

 Clyde and Loch Lomond Cycleway